mitexleo/fediroma/docs/docs/administration/updating.md

 mix deps.get
 mix compile

-# Stop akkoma (replace with your system service manager's equivalent if different)
+# Stop Akkoma (replace with your system service manager's equivalent if different)
 sudo systemctl stop akkoma

 # Run database migrations
 mix ecto.migrate

-# Start akkoma (replace with your system service manager's equivalent if different)
+# Start Akkoma (replace with your system service manager's equivalent if different)
 sudo systemctl start akkoma

 # Update Pleroma-FE frontend to latest stable.
 For other Frontends see Frontend Configuration doc for more information.